LiskArchive/lisk-legacy-docs/examples.md

 ### 3. Create a new transaction type

 For the Hello World App, we want to create a [custom transaction type](custom-transactions.md) `HelloWorld`:
-If an account is able to afford a `HelloWorld` transaction (fee is set to 1 LSK by default), the new "hello" property appears into this account's asset field.
+If an account has enough balance to process `HelloWorld` transaction (fee is set to 1 LSK by default), the new "hello" property appears into this account's asset field.
 So after sending a valid `{"type": 10, "senderId": "16313739661670634666L", ... "asset": { "hello": "world" } }` transaction, the sender's account changes from e.g.: `{ address: "16313739661670634666L", ..., asset: null }`, to `{ "address": "16313739661670634666L", ..., "asset": {"hello": "world"}} }`.

 Now, let's create a new file `hello_transaction.js`, which is defining the new transaction type `HelloTransaction`: